 Univ of Louisiana Lafayette Campus

 The format is a combination of individual and group sessions, as well as parent training.
-The cost is $250.00 (sliding fee scale may apply; other funding options may be available).

 New England Fluency Program

-Adriana DiGrande, M.S., CCC-SLP
+Ms. Adriana DiGrande, M.S., CCC-SLP

 Worcester State University Summer Program for Children and Teens Who Stutter